Regulatory actions for August 12, 2025

 Aug.
 12, 2025

-Regulatory snapshots, including drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations in Asia-Pacific: Agios, Celltrion Dizal, Everest, Junshi, Sumitomo, Teva.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Enable Injections.

 Briefs